JSAbrahams/mamba/.github/ISSUE_TEMPLATE/bug-report.md

 ---

 ### Description of Bug
-_A clear and concise description of what the bug is._

 ### How to Reproduce
-_Steps to reproduce the behaviour:_
+_Steps to reproduce the behaviour, with steps and resulting error._
-1. _Code used to produce the error_
-2. _See an error or erroneous python code_

 ### Expected behavior
-_A clear and concise description of what you expected to happen._

 ### Additional context
-_Add any other context about the problem here._